nuofanx/CIS565_final_project/README.md

 5. Added python util folder and plot_benchmark_results.py to generate experiment results.
 6. Updated run instruction to include a pretrainded transformer model to download for inference.

+# Changes (until Nov.12)
+1. Added support for half precision calculation in matmul kernels - completed code for 1d blocktiling, 2d blocktiling, and vectorized kernel.
+2. Added another matmul kernel using cub:reduce lib for comparison.
+3. Updated TODO tracker to show that two parts have been completed - more efficient implementations of matmul kernels and write transformer architecture.
+Some efficient implementations of matmul only works for square matrices at this moment, and will be adapted to specific matrix shape in the transformer if time permitting.

+# Changes (until Nov.13)
+1. Added support for half precision calculation in add kernel.
+2. Added utility functions argmax and sample in .
+Updated TODO tracker correspondingly.

 # TODO
 1. Write run.cu to support parallelization
     - [x] define three structs Config, runStates, and transformerWeights, which contain dimension parameters, state parameters and weight parameters respectively